 Little did I know at that time that the battle was far from over.
-The surgeon and even I, felt confident that the operation would subside my living hell but the bleeding and pain never stopped, in fact it only got worse.
-It’s eight months later, and now over two years of non-stop bleeding and pain.
+The surgeon and even I, felt confident that the operation would subside my living hell, but the bleeding and pain never stopped, in fact it only got worse.
+It’s eight months later at this point.
+I am now over two years of non-stop bleeding and pain.
 March this year 2018, and there I was weeping as I tell my family that those four procedures in one felt like a complete waste of time.

-Eight months after, and I am told that they are sorry but they have tried everything, that they can not do anything more to help me.
-I am told that I would not be able to hold a pregnancy past three months without it basically killing me.
+Eight months after, and I am told that they are sorry but they have tried everything, the inflammation is growing, cells are growing, they can’t stop the bleeding and they can not do anything more to help me.
+I am told that I would not be able to hold a pregnancy past three months without it killing me.
 Then I was told there was only one option.

 Eight months after I had that operation and found out that I had cancer, I had a complete hysterectomy.
 They removed my remaining tube, what was left of my cervix, and my uterus, they also did a cystoscopy and bowel surgery.
 Endometriosis riddled everywhere in my body and it only took eight months for it to spread so aggressively.
 But knowing I had fast-growing endometriosis and cancer was nothing compared to knowing my womanhood was just ripped away from me without a choice.

 Not only was this an emotional journey filled with grief and loss but my recovery was not easy, nor was it straight forward.
-Having lupus and a compromised immune system with other conditions added to the list automatically puts me in a high category for complications to accrue.
+Having lupus and a compromised immune system with other conditions added to the list automatically puts me in a high category for complications to accrue for even the smallest procedures.
 I’m sure anyone who has had an operation on their stomach area knows that during surgery they pump you with gas to basically inflate you.
-The side effects of this are chest and shoulder pain, which is meant to be “short-lived”.
+The side effects of this are chest and shoulder pain during your recovery which is meant to be “short-lived”.
 I remember whilst in the hospital, crying from the pain and the nurses disregarding my complaints “it’s a normal reaction, you just have to walk around”

 Walk around!?
 Do you realise I can’t breathe and my insides have just been ripped out of me!!!!
-To make my emotional state worse, I had multiple nurses ask me how many kids I have and if I am planing on having anymore!
-Obviously they didn’t read my file and assumed given my age that I just had a minor gyno operation.
+To make my emotional state worse, I had multiple nurses ask me how many kids I have and if I am planing on having anymore.
+Obviously they didn’t read my file and assumed given my young age that I just had a minor gyno operation rather than what’s considered major surgery.
 Either way, this question felt insensitive and was only a reminder of what I have truly lost.

 So there I was, finally discharged and going home.
 But my battle still wasn’t over.
-Two days after I got home from the hospital my shoulder and chest pain grew worse, and after having more than 15 operations previous to this one, I knew very well that this pain was not normal.
+Two days after I got home from the hospital my shoulder and chest pain grew worse and after having more than 15 operations previous to this one, I knew very well that this pain was not normal.
 As time goes on I was meant to be getting better, not worse.
-So my husband drove me to the doctors.
-It turned out that my complaints were real and the nurses who dismissed me were wrong.
-My lungs had collapsed!
+My husband drove me to the doctors and sure enough I was right.
+My complaints were real and the nurses who dismissed me were wrong (this is a recurring issue for people living with chronic illness) My lungs had collapsed!
 Not only had my lungs collapsed but I had developed an internal infection to top it off.
-I was also at a super high risk of prolapsing which would require another operation!
-To reduce my risk of this occurring, I was told not to stand on my feet for longer than 10 minuets at a time nor was I allowed to lift anything heavier than a kettle of water for 8 weeks!
+I was also at a super high risk of prolapsing which would require another operation.
+To reduce my risk of this occurring, I was told not to stand on my feet for longer than 10 minuets at a time nor was I allowed to lift anything heavier than a kettle of water for 8 weeks.
 This was quite difficult given the fact that I have a 2 year old.